home edit page issue tracker

 • Option A: Keep everything as test data.
 Users will have to do 10-fold cross-validation if they want to train on it.

-2. If you have between 20K and 30K words, take 10K as test data and the rest as training data.
+2. If you have between 20K and 110K words, take a minimum of 10K words as test data, 10% of the remainder as dev data, and the remainder as training data.

-3. If you have between 30K and 100K words, take 10K as test data, 10K as dev data and the rest as training data.
+3. If you have more than 110K words, take between 10K words and 10% of the data as test data, take another between 10K words and 10% of the data as dev data, and the remainder as test data.

-6. If the treebank contains different domains or genres, try to distribute them proportionally to training, dev and test.
-Ideally, it should be also possible to tell them apart by sentence ids.
+5. If the treebank contains different domains or genres, try to distribute them proportionally to training, dev and test.
+Ideally, it should also be possible to tell them apart by sentence ids.

-9. It is desirable that the data split of one treebank is stable across UD releases, i.e. a sentence that was in training data in release N is not moved to dev or test data in release N+1.
+8. It is desirable that the data split of one treebank is stable across UD releases, i.e., a sentence that was in training data in release N is not moved to dev or test data in release N+1.
 We want to prevent accidental misguided results of experiments where people take a parser trained on UD 1.1 and apply it to test data from UD 1.2.
 In exceptional cases some restructuring that violates this rule can be approved by the release team, provided there are good reasons for it.
-(One obviously valid reason is that a growing treebank exceeds the 20K-word threshold and is split to training-test.)
+(One obviously valid reason is that a growing treebank exceeds the 20K-word threshold and is split to training and test.)
 If at all possible, please try to plan ahead and minimize the need for re-splits in the future.

 The README file